 The bulbs of amazon lilies can be forced into bloom two or three times a year, if water is withheld until the leaves start to wilt.

 Then water and allow to dry for a month.
 Thereafter, water regularly and feed about every two weeks until the flowers open.
 Discontinue feeding until new leaves appear.

 Reader Mary Keeley Shares Her Eucharis Lily Experience

-I was torn between selecting Sprekelia (aztec lily) or eucharis as my favorite plant and in the toss-up chose Eucharis grandiflora or the alabaster Lily of the Amazon and I don’t regret it.
+I was torn between selecting Sprekelia (aztec lily) or eucharis amazon lilies as my favorite plant and in the toss-up chose Eucharis grandiflora or the alabaster Lily of the Amazon and I don’t regret it.

 This native of the Colombian Andes is a handsome plant for the window garden.
 It has long stemmed basal leaves and clusters of dazzling white, trumpet-like blossoms with a perfume that’s subtle yet potent enough to permeate the house.